List of Krokus band members: History

-1974–1983
+1975–1983

-Krokus were formed in 1974 by guitarist Tommy Kiefer and drummer Chris von Rohr.
+Krokus were formed in 1975, by guitarist Tommy Kiefer and drummer Chris von Rohr.
 The original lineup also included vocalist Peter Richard and bassist Remo Spadino.

-Richard left shortly after the band's first live show in 1975, at which point Kiefer took over primary lead vocal duties and Hansi Droz was brought in as a second guitarist.
-After the release of the group's self-titled debut album, Daniel Debritt briefly took over on lead vocals, but had left before the end of the year.
-Kiefer and von Rohr subsequently dismissed Droz and Spadino, and rebuilt the band by adding all three members of local trio Montezuma – Fernando von Arb on guitar, Jürg Naegeli on bass and Freddy "Steady" Frutig on drums, with von Rohr taking over lead vocals and keyboards.
+Richard left shortly after the band's first live show in September 1975, at which point Kiefer took over primary lead vocal duties and Hansi Droz was brought in as a second guitarist.
+After the release of the group's self-titled debut album, Daniel DeBritt briefly took over on lead vocals, but had left before the end of the year.

+Kiefer and von Rohr subsequently dismissed Droz and Spadino, and rebuilt the band by adding all three members of local trio Montezuma – Fernando von Arb on guitar, Jürg Naegeli on bass guitar and Freddy "Steady" Frutig on drums, with von Rohr taking over lead vocals and percussion.
 To You All and Pain Killer followed in 1977 and 1978.

-For the tour in promotion of Pain Killer, Henry Friez was brought in to take over on lead vocals, with von Rohr switching to bass and Naegeli focusing on keyboards and live mixing.
-In late 1979, Friez was replaced by Marc Storace, who debuted on the 1980 release Metal Rendez-vous.
-During the album's promotional tour, Kiefer was temporarily replaced by Mandy Meyer.
+For the tour in promotion of Pain Killer on December, Paul Bierk was brought in to take over on lead vocals, von Rohr switching to bass guitar.
+Two months later Bierk was replaced by Heiner "Henry" Freis.
+Freis, it's turn, was replaced by Marc Storace.
+Naegeli also returned, but already on live mixing.
+This group includes debuted on the 1980 release Metal Rendez-vous.
+During the album's promotional tour, Kiefer was temporarily replaced by Mandy Meyer in April 1981.
 Shortly after the release of Hardware early the next year, the guitarist left permanently due to an ongoing heroin addiction, and Meyer remained as his replacement.
 By the beginning of 1982, however, Meyer had been left Switzerland to relocate to the United States and form Cobra, and was replaced in Krokus by Mark "Koki" Kohler.
 On 24 December 1986, Kiefer committed suicide by hanging after contracting AIDS around a year earlier.

 After the release and promotion of 1982's One Vice at a Time, Freddy Steady left Krokus and was replaced by American drummer Steve Pace, the first non-European member of the group; when asked the following year about the lineup change, Storace claimed that it was made due to "musical direction and technical ability".
 Headhunter was released in 1983, and during the subsequent tour von Rohr became the last founding member to leave the band, when he was dismissed after giving "a tell-tale interview" to a Swiss newspaper regarding the band's drug-heavy touring lifestyle.
 With scheduled shows remaining on the tour, Kohler switched to bass and Patrick Mahassen briefly joined on rhythm guitar.
 At the end of the year, following the conclusion of the touring cycle, Mahassen was fired and Pace also left.